chgwyellow/cpbl/README.md

-# cpbl
+# CPBL
-A project to do the CPBL hitter and pitcher analyst.
+A project to do the CPBL hitter and pitcher analysis.